CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Summary

+This lab focuses on configuring Log Analytics in Azure to monitor and analyze audit and sign-in logs from Microsoft Entra ID.
+You will create a Log Analytics workspace, set up diagnostic settings to collect the logs, and verify that the logs are correctly ingested and accessible for analysis.

+## Review
+In this lab, you have completed:

+- Create Log Analytics Workspace
+- Add Diagnostic setting to collect audit logs
+- Verify the logs in the workspace

+## You have successfully completed this lab.